Cardiff RFC Season Report 2001 / 2002

-The 125th season of the club can be described as one of celebration and disappointment.
-The various events held during the year were a great success but our failure at the final hurdle in both league and cup was disappointing.
+The 125th season of the Club can be described as one of celebration and disappointment.
+The various events held during the year were a great success but our failure at the final hurdle in both League and Cup was disappointing.

-Many of own those young players have appeared during season for the Under 21s and had produced some excellent performances. |Two defeats in 16 matches meant the league was won and only in 18-15 defeat to Neath prevented a league and cup double for this outstanding side.
-The hard work of coaches Mike Rayer and Howard Stone in the Cardiff Academy will in future pay dividends for the club.
+Many of those young players had appeared during the season for the U21s and had produces some excellent performances. |Two defeats in 16 matches meant the league was won and only an 18-15 defeat to Neath prevented a league and cup double for this outstanding side.
+The work of the coaches, Mike Rayer and Howard Stone in the Cardiff Academy, will in the future pay dividends for the Club

 Yours in rugby

 Cardiff RFC Youth Team Report 2001 / 2002